Omowumi001/financial-loan-analysis-excel-dashboard/README.md

 ![Dashboard Preview](Dashboard_Overview_Preview_1.PNG)

 ## Overview
-This project analyses a financial loan dataset using Microsoft Excel...

-## Overview
 This project analyses a financial loan dataset using Microsoft Excel.
 The goal is to explore borrower and loan characteristics and present key insights in an interactive dashboard.